Super-localization of elliptic multiscale problems: Numerical experiments

 \section{Numerical experiments}

-A practical implementation of the novel numerical homogenization method requires a fine-scale discretization for the computation of the right-hand sides and for solving the patch problems \eqref{e:patchproblem}.
+A practical implementation of the novel numerical homogenization method requires a fine-scale discretization for solving the patch problems \eqref{e:patchproblem} and for the computation of the respective right-hand sides \eqref{e:gopt}.
 This can be done by substituting the spaces $H^1(\omega)$, $H^1_0(\omega)$, $X$, and $Y$, defined in Section \ref{s:locmethod}, by their finite element counterparts on meshes obtained by successive uniform refinement of $\T_{H,\omega}$.
 Given the extensive experience with the numerical analysis of fine-scale discretization for the classical LOD \cite{MalP20,Peterseim2021}, we expect that the theoretical results remain valid for this case.

 The subsequent numerical experiments shall illustrate the super-localized numerical homogenization method and its theoretical properties.
 We consider uniform Cartesian meshes of $\Omega = (0,1)^d$, $d \in \{2,3\}$.
 Henceforth, let the mesh size $H$ denote the side length of the elements instead of the diameter.